Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 - Parameters:
   - `address chainlinkAddress` - The address of the Chainlink price feed contract.
   - `uint256 twapTimeInterval` - The the duration (in seconds) of the lookback window for price reports to be incorporated in a time-weighted average price calculation.
 Use `0` to retrieve only the latest price report.
+  - `uint8 decimals` - The number of decimals places used by the Chainlink price feed contract. _This must match what is provided by the price feed contract's `decimals()` function_.
 - Expected Parents: 0

 ### Uniswap Node